-Administrator Profile Viewer Profile

-Username: admin Username: viewer

-Password: tekon Password: viewer
+Administrator Profile Viewer Profile Username: admin Password: tekon Username: viewer Password: viewer

 Note: Credentials can be changed by following the steps described in the User Management chapter.

 If the credentials are entered incorrectly, the error shown in Figure 12 will appear.